xxxserxxx/gotop-remote/README.md

 and you should see your remote server sensors as if it were running on your local machine.

-You can add as many remote servers as you like in the config file; just follow the pattern `remote-ANYTHING-url` and `remote-ANYTHING-refresh`.
+You can add as many remote servers as you like in the config file; just follow the naming pattern.

 ## Why